Tehri Dam: Environmental issues

 The Tehri Dam has been the object of protests by environmental organizations and local people of the region.
 Virendra Dutt Saklani, lawyer and founder of the Anti-Tehri Dam Struggle Committee, was quick to point out the consequences associated to the large project.
 Environmental activist Sunderlal Bahuguna led the Anti-Tehri Dam movement from 1980s till 2004.
 The protest was against the displacement of town inhabitants and environmental consequence of the weak ecosystem.

 In addition to the human rights concerns, the project has spurred concerns about the environmental consequences of locating such a large dam in the fragile ecosystem of the Himalayan foothills.
 There are further concerns regarding the dam's geological stability.
 The Tehri dam is in the Central Himalayan Seismic Gap, a major geologic fault zone.
 This region was the site of a 6.8 magnitude earthquake in October 1991, with an epicenter 53 km from the dam.
 Dam proponents claim that the complex is designed to withstand an earthquake of 8.4 magnitude, but some seismologists say that earthquakes with a magnitude of 8.5 or more could occur in this region.
 Were such a catastrophe to occur, the potentially resulting dam-break would submerge numerous towns downstream, whose populations total near half a million.

 The relocation of more than 100,000 people from the area has led to protracted legal battles over resettlement rights and, ultimately, resulted in the project's delayed completion.

 Since 2005, filling of the reservoir has led to the reduced flow of Bhagirathi water from the normal 1000 cuft/s to a mere 200 cuft/s.
 This reduction has been central to local protest against the dam, since the Bhagirathi is considered part of the sacred Ganges whose waters are crucial to Hindu beliefs.
 At some points during the year, the tampering with Bhagirathi waters means this tributary stops flowing.
 This has created resentments among many Hindus, who claim that the sanctity of the Ganges has been compromised for the generation of electricity.
 The officials say that when the reservoir is filled to its maximum capacity the flow of the river will again become normal.
 In spite of concerns and protestation, operation of the Tehri Dam continues.

 NTPC Limited Takeover

-On 21 November 2019, the Government of India approved the take over of Tehri Hyrdo Development Corporation (THDC) by NTPC Limited.
+On 21 November 2019, the Government of India approved the take over of Tehri Hydro Development Corporation (THDC) by NTPC Limited.